History of the Jews in Carpathian Ruthenia: The Holocaust

 In April 1944, 17 main ghettos were set up in cities in Ruthenia.
 144,000 Jews were rounded up and held there.
 Starting on May 15, 1944: 14,000 Jews were taken out of these sites to Auschwitz every day until the last deportation on June 7, 1944.

 The following table shows the death trains originating from these four counties that went through Kassa (Košice).
 (Some Jewish males were on forced labor (munkaszolgálat); some trains did not pass through Kassa; and some Jews from the area were forced to board trains departing from neighboring counties):

-By June 1944, nearly all the Jews from ghettos of Carpathian Ruthenia had been exterminated, together with other Hungarian Jews.
-Of more than 100,000 Jews from Carpathian Ruthenia, around 90,000 were murdered.
+By June 1944, nearly 62.5% of all the Jews from ghettos of Carpathian Ruthenia had been exterminated, together with other Hungarian Jews.
+Of more than 144,000 Jews from Carpathian Ruthenia, of which 110,000 were deported, around 90,000 were murdered (just 20,000 deportees have survived).
 Except for those who managed to flee, only a small number of Jews were saved by Rusyns who hid them.

 Since the fall of Communism, archives have been opened to allow study of the facts about the implementation of the Final Solution in the province.
 The most discussed issue is whether, and to what extent, local collaborators helped the Nazis in performing the tasks and to what extent such collaboration was forced upon those collaborators by the threat—or actuality—of brutal violence against themselves.

 Post World War II

-The estimated number of surviving Jews from the area was 15,000–20,000 people.
+The estimated number of surviving Jews from the area was 45,000–54,000 people.
 Most of them left Carpatho-Ruthenia before the new Soviet borders were sealed in the fall of 1945, so there were only 4,000 Jews left in 1948.
 At the time of the first post-World War II census in the Soviet Union, in 1959, the number of Jews in the Zakarpattia Oblast was 12,569 - most of which were immigrants from other parts of the Soviet Union.

 Most Jews who remained in the region emigrated to the United States and Israel during the 1970s in the wake of the Jackson–Vanik amendment, while a few went to Hungary.
 The last Soviet census in 1989 found only 2,700 Jews living in the area.
+In the 1990s the remaining Hasidic population of Mukachevo had left.

 Today some synagogues have survived.
 The following cities have synagogues that existed prior to World War II: